Royals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .350 with two doubles, a walk and five RBI.
+- Freeman will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .381 with three doubles, two walks and six RBI.

 Freeman Recent Games